Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 While individual researchers can implement many safeguards, durable solutions require institutional and infrastructural support.
 Platforms that host human-subject research must play a more active role in protecting data integrity.
 Beyond platforms, coordination at the community level is equally vital.
 Sharing knowledge, aligning screening standards, and investing in shared infrastructure can reduce redundancy and lower barriers to implementation.

+While our focus is on online behavioural experiments, LLM Pollution can also arise in other forms of data that researchers may use to address research questions, such as observational datasets based on online activity (e.g., social media posts), where parts of the data may already be generated or altered by LLMs.
+Addressing these broader cases is important, and future research should examine how LLM Pollution affects other types of data and research settings.

 As LLMs become increasingly embedded in everyday life, their use in cognitive, communicative, and problem-solving tasks may no longer be an exception, but the norm.
 This raises a more fundamental question: at what point does LLM-assisted behaviour cease to be ``pollution'' and instead become part of the ecological baseline we must account for?
 While mitigation remains essential for preserving the integrity of current methods, the long-term challenge may lie in adapting our theoretical frameworks to a world where human reasoning is increasingly shaped by intelligent machines.
+In this context, understanding the second-order dynamics of an LLM-infused society \citep{brinkmann2023machine, tsvetkova2024new, Dong2025} will provide insights into the spillover effects in online research ecosystems.

+Looking ahead, there are several priorities for further empirical work in this area.
+Beyond offering conceptual distinctions, our framework highlights the need for systematic tracking of the prevalence and development of LLM Pollution as agentic tools become increasingly accessible to participants.
+Moreover, there is a need for further evaluation of mitigation strategies and the creation of measurement tools for spillover effects.
+Future research can build on this Perspective to test which safeguards are most effective, which situational and motivational conditions make Partial LLM Mediation most likely, how LLM involvement alters behaviour in practice, and how evolving participant norms reshape the boundaries between human and machine-generated data.

 Safeguarding the foundations of online behavioural research in the age of LLMs requires ongoing attention, flexibility, and collective responsibility.
 If these efforts are taken seriously, LLM Pollution may become less of a threat and more of a challenge that behavioural science learns to manage, without losing its integrity.